26%, on Alternative Minimum Taxable Income (AMTI) up to

 Special rule for 2008 and 2009 ATNOLs: For 2008 and 2009, a taxpayer could elect an extended carryback period (3-

-Election to forgo carryback period: A taxpayer can elect to forgo the carryback period, but to forgo the carryback period, the taxpayer must also forgo the carryback period for his or her NOLS (i.e., a taxpayer must treat NOLs and ATNOLs the same for carryback purposes).
+Election to forgo carryback period: For years before 2021, a taxpayer can elect to forgo the carryback period for his or her NOLs and ATNOLs.
+An election to forego the carryback period cannot be made separately for NOLs and ATNOLs (i.e., a taxpayer must treat NOLs and ATNOLs the same for carryback purposes).

 Amount of ATNOL Carried Back or Forward to a Year

-The entire amount of the ATNOL for any taxable year must be carried to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
-The portion of the ATNOL that is carried to each of the other taxable years is the excess, if any, of:
+For years before 2021, the entire amount of the ATNOL for any taxable year must be carried back to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
+For years 2021 and after, and years before 2018 in which the taxpayer makes the election to forego the carryback period for the ATNOL, the ATNOL is carried forward to the next taxable year.
+The portion of the ATNOL that is carried back or forward to each of the years after the first carryback or carry forward year is the excess, if any, of:

 NOTE: An ATNOL carried back or forward to a year for which taxpayer is not subject to the AMT is still considered to be used to reduce AMTI for that year.
-Therefore, in calculating the carryback or carryforward to subsequent years, the taxpayer must take into account the allowable ATNOLD for the year.
+Therefore, in calculating the ATNOL carryforward to subsequent years, the taxpayer must take into account the allowable ATNOLD for that year.

 Order of Use of ATNOLs